gamedolphin/gamedolphin.old.github.com/_posts/2019-05-11-my-minimal-emacs-setup.markdown

 (fset 'yes-or-no-p 'y-or-n-p)
 {% endhighlight %}

-If I edit a file outside of emacs, the default setting is for Emacs to ask you to reload the file manually.
+If I edit a file outside of Emacs, the default setting is for Emacs to ask you to reload the file manually.
 I task Emacs to reload the file automatically.

 {% highlight elisp %}
 (global-auto-revert-mode t)